thiagoesteves/mserver/README.md

 ## Introduction ##

-This is just an simple example of how to handle multiple gen_servers that are using the exactly same code and are under the same supervisor.
+This is just an simple example of how to handle multiple gen_servers that are using the exactly same code and are under the same supervisor (this is a different approach than simple_one_for_one)

 ### Running application ###